-Drawing II continues investigation in drawing.
-Emphasis is placed on controlling the composition of both surface and content and drawing bodies.
+Drawing II is designed to continue investigation in drawing with emphasis placed on controlling the composition of both surface and content.
 The abilities to both accurately represent and abstract from life are expanded.
-Offered Fall and Spring.

-Art in Elementary Education Item #Program
+Art in Elementary Education

 This course is designed to focus on the planning of art programs to meet the needs of children in nursery school through grade six.

 Experiences with design and color, art materials and processes, and inquiry into child growth and development in art are included in class activities.
 Lecture-discussions, reading and individual teaching are considered.
 Fall and spring.

-ART 233 Graphic Design I Item #Program
+Graphic Design I

-Graphic Design I is an introductory course in graphic design.
-Students will work with the formal and technical aspects of designing with type and illustration, using traditional graphic arts media and computers in the execution of selected projects.
-Offered Fall and/or Spring.
+Graphic Design I is intended to be an introductory course in graphic design.
+Students will work with and study the formal and technical aspects of designing with type and illustration.
+Students will use traditional graphic arts media and computers in the execution of selected projects.